Upland Game Bird Hunting

 When I was growing up in northwest Wyoming around Cody, you could almost always get access to bird hunting on most ranches, just by stopping in and asking permission from the landowners.
 But those days have long since disappeared.
 Today, most game-rich ranches in northern Wyoming and south-central Montana are private hunting only.
 Landowners either hunt themselves and are keen to keep the hunting good for their family and friends, or they lease hunting rights out as another valuable source of income for the operation as a whole.
 However, the public hunting opportunity is still terrific in Montana through the Block Management program, wherein landowners allow walk-in-only hunting to the general public in return for compensation for each hunter-day by the state Game & Fish Department.

-In central Montana pheasants mostly populate the river bottoms and crop fields near a creek or stream.
-This is also where you will often jump ducks, geese, and snipe making for a terrific mixed bag.
-The higher foothills of dryland wheat stubble and fallowed fields, and vast swathes of sagebrush favor native sharp-tailed and sage grouse, as well as Hungarian partridge.
+In central Montana, pheasants mostly populate the river bottoms and crop fields near a creek or stream.
+This is also where you will often jump ducks, geese, and snipe, making for a terrific mixed bag.
+The higher foothills of dryland wheat stubble and fallow fields and vast swathes of sagebrush favor native sharp-tailed and sage grouse, as well as Hungarian partridge.
 Past the foothills where the timberline starts gives way to ruffed and blue grouse.
-Wild turkeys, once rare in Montana, are found practically everywhere with the state holding more Merriam’s turkeys than any other but Texas now.
+Wild turkeys, once rare in Montana, are found practically everywhere, with the state holding more Merriam’s turkeys than any other but Texas now.